Board of Directors

-Flory’s past involvement includes board member, committee chair, and president of both the Idaho Grain Producers and the National Association of Wheat Growers; and commissioner and chairman of the Idaho Soil and Water Conservation Commission.
-In 1977 Bill earned a B.S. in finance from the University of Idaho.
+Mr. Flory’s past involvement includes board member, committee chair, and president of both the Idaho Grain Producers and the National Association of Wheat Growers; and commissioner and chairman of the Idaho Soil and Water Conservation Commission.
+In 1977 Mr. Flory earned a B.S. in finance from the University of Idaho.

 Foster Brothers Farm, Inc.

 Bob Foster and his family run a thriving 1,800 acre farm located in Middlebury, Vermont.
 In 2018, Foster was inducted into the Vermont Agricultural Hall of Fame, recognized for Lifetime Achievement: 30+ years of Outstanding Service to Vermont Agriculture.
-Bob is a fourth-generation farmer who received his undergraduate and Masters degrees from University of Vermont in Agricultural Engineering and Agriculture Economics.
-The Fosters were one of the pioneers of "Cow Power" with Bob actually coining the term.
+Mr. Foster is a fourth-generation farmer who received his undergraduate and Masters degrees from University of Vermont in Agricultural Engineering and Agriculture Economics.
+The Fosters were one of the pioneers of "Cow Power" with Mr. Foster actually coining the term.
 A proponent of bioenergy, the Fosters were among the earliest to install an anaerobic digester on their farm.

 The Fosters have developed one of the largest compost companies in New England.
 They gather residual nutrients from their own and neighbors' farms, process manure for use as fertilizer, blend the different formulas together, and distribute the resulting product (through their company, Vermont Natural Ag Products, as MOO™ Doo) throughout New England as fertilizer and soil amendments.

-Garber has his own farming operation, which includes 670 acres of rice, soybeans, grain sorghum, timber and commercial hay production.
-Earl also provides daily service to area producers as a Louisiana licensed crop consultant and field services manager for Sanders, Inc., Seed Company.
-Garber and his wife, Janis Landry, live and farm in the northwestern portion of Acadia Parish, Louisiana.
+Mr. Garber has his own farming operation, which includes 670 acres of rice, soybeans, grain sorghum, timber and commercial hay production.
+Mr. Garber also provides daily service to area producers as a Louisiana licensed crop consultant and field services manager for Sanders, Inc., Seed Company.
+Mr. Garber and his wife, Janis Landry, live and farm in the northwestern portion of Acadia Parish, Louisiana.